Animation industry in India: Societies and organizations

-Confederation of Indian Industry (CII) framed The National AVGC Policy to help Transform Indian M&E to a USD 100 billion Industry.
+Confederation of Indian Industry (CII) framed The National AVGC Policy to help Transform Indian M&E to a US$100 billion Industry.

 The Animation Society of India (TASI) is a non-profit organization with its head office in Mumbai.
 It hosts Anifest India, the biggest annual animation festival in the Indian subcontinent.

 ASIFA (Association Internationale du Film d’Animation) is UNESCO supported nonprofit organization doing CG Meet up & International Animation day celebrations each year.

 The ABAI (Association of Bangalore Animation Industry), with its head office in Bangalore, focuses on the AVGC markets (Animation, Visual Effects, Gaming and Comics).

 The Society for Animation in Delhi (SAID) is a non-profit body for animation and related arts.
 It has now been closed.

 Media & Entertainment Association of India (MEAI) is an active body promoting the Indian AVGC industry.
 MEAI is also noticeable for high-powered delegations to international markets and festivals.

 MESC, Media & Entertainment Skills Council by FICCI is working with NSDC to promote Indian animation, VFX, and other skills.